<?xml version="1.0" encoding="UTF-8"?> <rss version="2.0"

 <item>

-<category domain="https://www.aitalkboard.com/"></category> <dc:creator>xmwpsoonxh</dc:creator>
+<category domain="https://www.aitalkboard.com/"></category> <dc:creator>Alextet</dc:creator>

-<guid isPermaLink="true">https://www.aitalkboard.com/other-llms-forum/which-ai-apps-are-best-for-teaching-young-kids-how-to-code-86097/#post-7950</guid>
+<guid isPermaLink="true">https://www.aitalkboard.com/deepseek-forum/what-are-the-best-vector-databases-for-deepseek-v4-pro-rag-implementations-77461/#post-9140</guid>

 </item>